Yash8745/Legal_Medical_RAG/README.md

 # Legal/Medical Document RAG System

-A sophisticated document analysis system designed to process and summarize legal and medical documents using advanced NLP techniques and RAG (Retrieval Augmented Generation) architecture.
+## Overview
+The Legal/Medical Document RAG System is an intelligent document analysis platform that processes legal and medical PDFs using Retrieval-Augmented Generation (RAG).
+It provides intelligent summarization and analysis by leveraging modern NLP techniques, multiple LLM providers, and a React-based frontend.

 ## Features